nwjs/node/doc/api/deprecations.md

     description: Documentation-only deprecation.
 -->

-Type: Runtime
+Type: End-of-Life

-This event was deprecated because it did not work with V8 promise combinators which diminished its usefulness.
+This event was deprecated and removed because it did not work with V8 promise combinators which diminished its usefulness.

 ### DEP0161: `process._getActiveRequests()` and `process._getActiveHandles()`